 IMPORTANT: If you have a large venue, you can split up the work of the onboarding process by adding additional users to your account.
 You should have a unique user account for each device that will be used for onboarding and inventory taking.
-Find out how to add users in the WISK Web Portal.
+The app will prompt you to invite users at the start on onboarding, and you can add them later in the WISK Web Portal.

 The purpose of Venue Onboarding is to add all the unique bottles from your venue to build your local database of product and familiarize yourself with the WISK Mobile App.
 When you perform your first inventory, all of your bottles will be in the system so you can focus on counting, instead of adding products.